 Parents loved the sound of it and whilst some were unsure whether their child would enjoy the days they were still keen for them to try it.

-We’re delighted to report that, without exception, the children (…and adults!) had a fantastic time.
+We’re very pleased to report that, without exception, the children (…and adults!) had a fantastic time.
 Not only were they all successful in catching a few fish they really enjoyed the whole experience.

 The guidance of Terry and his team was fundamental to this – they were fabulous.
 Feedback following the days was super and many children and parents are eager to know how we are planning to follow this up!